AdbulrhmanEldeeb/sa_arabic_companies_reviews/README.md

 # Arabic Companies Sentiment Analysis

 This project focuses on sentiment analysis of Arabic companies' reviews.
 The dataset, sourced from Kaggle, includes reviews for 12 companies with a total of 39k reviews.
-Reviews are rated as -1 for negative, 0 for neutral, and 1 for positive.
+Reviews are rated as -1 for negative, 0 for neutral, and 1 for positive

 ## Project Overview